 - Don't have too many credit cards—even if you don't use them.
-Every time you apply, it is noted in your credit record.
+Every time you apply, it's noted in your credit record.
 Limit yourself to one or two cards.

-- At least once a year, order a free credit report on yourself.
+At least once a year, obtain your free credit report from one of the three credit agencies.
 If you notice an error in your report, be sure to contact the credit agency and have it corrected.

 The bottom line

 As long as you live within your means, you'll be able to control how much you spend and save.
 Over time, this will help you save money and develop a better credit rating.
 As you practice good financial habits over the years, they'll gradually help you achieve financial security and peace of mind.

 Build a Solid Credit History

 With a solid credit history, you can get credit when you need it and borrow at the lowest possible rates.

 A financial cushion can provide future peace of mind.

 Learn the basics of establishing a financial plan that you can start today.

 Learn how to create a sensible budget that fits your needs.